Sen. Durbin visits high school after student sends letter about gun violence

 The student invited him to visit Oak Lawn Community High School and on Friday morning Sen. Durbin spoke with the students.

-It's a conversation Adem Osmasi wasn't sure he'd ever get a chance to have.
+It's a conversation Adem Osmani wasn't sure he'd ever get a chance to have.

-"I just felt like we need to take some action and a lot of us wanted answers so, i decided why not reach out to the senator and try to get some answers," said Oak Lawn Community High School Senior Adem Osmasi.
+"I just felt like we need to take some action and a lot of us wanted answers so, I decided why not reach out to the senator and try to get some answers," said Oak Lawn Community High School Senior Adem Osmani.

 The town hall style meeting came after the 17-year old senior wrote an impassioned letter about gun safety to the lawmaker from Illinois inviting him to the school in the wake of the youth-driven March for Our Lives gun control movement.